Slingshot Broadband Plans Review

 Source: Respective provider website

 Slingshot overall compares pretty well against the competition, and offers exciting extras and bonuses to help entice you to switch over.
-It also must be outlined that several other providers rely on promotion prices to help boost value for the first year of the plan.

 - Orcon does offer free Apple TV with one of its plans, however, which is a main competitor to Google Chromecast